deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17247/index.md

 ![](figures/figures_4_0.png)

-> 🔼 The figure illustrates the PyramidDrop method, showing how the model divides the forward pass into stages and drops image tokens at the end of each stage based on attention weights, reducing the sequence length.
+> 🔼 The figure illustrates the PyramidDrop method, showing how the model divides the forward pass into stages and drops image tokens at the end of each stage based on a lightweight attention mechanism, reducing sequence length and improving efficiency.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Overview of PyramidDrop.
 We divide the forward pass of the LLM into multiple stages, and drop part of the image tokens at the end of each stage with a pre-defined ratio.
 The dropping is based on a lightweight attention calculation with a negligible time overhead, and according to this criterion, the LLM accurately selects important image tokens related to instruction.
 Due to the efficient redundancy reduction strategy, the average sequence length decreases rapidly.